derbalkon/B360M-CoffeeLake-Hackintosh/README.md

   - `IntelMausi`: Intel Ethernet LAN driver for macOS.
   - `NVMeFix`: Fix random kernel panic after wake caused by NVMe device.
   - `AirportBrcmFixup`: Fix Wi-Fi lagging after wake.
-  - `* USBPorts`: Custom USB ports mapping and quick charge fix-up for iMac19,2.
+  - `* USBPorts`: Custom USB ports mapping for iMac19,2.
 Ports mapping may vary per device.
 This kext can be used directly if your USB ports are same as mine:

       ```zsh
       1. HS01 - Internal - BRCM20702 Hub